Auckland

 All students must be learning a musical instrument through formal tuition either privately or through the school itinerant programme.

-Experimental technical skills with wet and dry media are fostered as students explore a wide range of thematic ideas.
+Experimental technical skills with wet and dry drawing media are fostered as students explore a wide range of thematic ideas.
 Divergent conceptual thinking is encouraged, and strong drawing skills are essential for success.
 There is a large external assessment component to this course which will require students to submit three portfolio panels of original work.

-This is a valuable subject for those students interested in studying Art, Design or Architecture at a Tertiary level.
+This is a valuable subject for those students interested in studying Art, Design or Architecture at a tertiary level.

 This course builds on the technical and conceptual skills developed in Level 2 Photography and is designed to further students' technical expertise in operating a digital SLR Camera.
 At this level, students will be expected to choose their own themes and study the work of contemporary photographers to generate their own individual programmes.